Guderian2nd/TrueHistoryAI/AI Rules.md

-IF EnemyFightingUnitNum is FightingUnitNumHigh THEN BuildMilitaryBuilding is High IF EnemyFightingUnitNum is FightingUnitNumLow THEn BuildMilitaryBuilding is Low IF AllMyUnitEnemDist is EnemDistLow THEN Bu
+IF EnemyFightingUnitNum is FightingUnitNumHigh THEN BuildMilitaryBuilding is High IF EnemyFightingUnitNum is FightingUnitNumLow THEn BuildMilitaryBuilding is Low IF AllMyUnitEnemDist is EnemDistLow THEN BuildMilitaryBui
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NTY2NzAxMTRdfQ==
+eyJoaXN0b3J5IjpbNTc2Njk4NTE4XX0=
 -->